canonical/lxd/doc/projects.md

 security-sensitive.

-Using the various `restricted.*` sub-keys, it's possible to pick individual features which would be normally blocked by `restricted` and white-list them, so they can be used by instances of the project.
+Using the various `restricted.*` sub-keys, it's possible to pick individual features which would be normally blocked by `restricted` and allow them, so they can be used by instances of the project.

 For example: